 The approach of this quote is also promoted by the author Keenan in his book “Gap Selling”.
 Sales should be perceived by the customer as an advice to close the “gap”, the gap between the actual state and the desired goal.
 Furthermore, with gap selling, the sales department learns a great deal about the customer’s needs and thus obtains invaluable information for the strategy and product development in its own company.

-Building a successful sales strategy, raises questions like:
+Developing a successful B2B sales strategy raises questions like:

 Who are our competitors?

 Who are our target customers and how do we reach them?

 What does our customer journey look like?

 What is our value proposition for our target customers?

 How should our sales team be organized?

 Which support and service functions do we need?

 Which countries and regions have the biggest potential?